NASA-SW-VnV/fret/fret-electron/docs/_media/UsingTheSimulator/ltlsim.md

 ***

 ### Importing Traces
-Clikcking on the DownArrow opens a file selection dialog to import a trace in CSV or JSON format.
+Clicking on the DownArrow opens a file selection dialog to import a trace in CSV or JSON format.

 In the CVS format, the first line contains the variable names, subsequent lines the values.
-Dependent variables, corresponding to arithmetic expressions, must be preceeded by a `*`, as shown in the following example.
+Dependent variables, corresponding to arithmetic expressions, must be preceded by a `*`, as shown in the following example.
 The trace export automatically performs this operation during saving the trace.

 ```
 LAST,xxx,*xxx_S__lt__S_2_S_